8sosa/Norebase-Like-Button/README.md

 Run the tests with the following command: dotnet test
+//////

+Here is the endpoint deployed:
+GET https://sosa.bsite.net/api/Like/1/likes - to get the likes POST https://sosa.bsite.net/api/Like/1/likes to increase the likes

 ADDITIONAL INFORMATION
 1. How would the client-side, and server-side + database be structured?